dad98253/findwords/README.md

 # permute
-A program to help find perturbations of characters in a string.
+A program to find the permutations of the characters contained in a string.
-The primary purpose of this program is to help cheat when playing online word games.
-Note that the program will generate a number of false positives (particularly for words of one or two characters).
-These can be easily identified by a quick (human) scan of the final list.

-Usage:
+It allows non-mathematicians to use a classic computer algorithm which is useful in probability and game theory simulations.

+For usage instruction, see the man page.

+To compile the program from the source, see the BUILD file.
+This file also includes instructions for building a Debian package file (.deb).

+I originally wrote this program as a tool to cheat at certain word puzzles.
+An example of how this tool can be used to do this follows:

-./permute ABCD |sort|uniq>in.txt
+permute ABCD |sort|uniq>in.txt

 comm -23 in.txt <(aspell list < in.txt)